raselfrb/TCP-server-assignment-1/TCPPythonClient/README.md

 # TCP-server-assignment
-Rewrote some of he code from previous and moved it to be handled on serverside instead of client side.

-Currently the program are able to:
+Currently the program is able to:
 	- Register new user
 	- Check if username is taken
 	- Check if username and password is correct